-There are not many things that feel more luxurious than climbing into a big comfy bed with a thick, plush mattress.
+There are not many things that feel more luxurious than climbing into a big, comfy bed with a thick, plush mattress.
 The standard thickness for a mattress is between 6 to 9 inches – while some of the more luxurious mattresses are 12 inches.
 There are even some mattresses that are an astonishing 16 to 18 inches.

-Factors that Affect Mattress Thickness Preferences
+Factors Affecting Thickness Preferences

-Before you get started, there are a few factors that affect the mattress thickness, that work best for one person over another.
-If you’re part of a couple, you need to find the mattress that meets both your needs.
+Before you get started, there are a few factors affecting the thickness of a mattress that work best for one person over another.
+If you sleep as a couple, you need to find a mattress that meets both your needs.

 - Body weight